Ptkyr/Ptkyr.github.io/index.md

 ## About

-Welcome to a place I occasionally write about things I do.

-I'm a fourth year CS student at uWaterloo, with an interest in compilers and graphics, minoring in pure math with an algebraic focus and C&O with a graph theory focus.
+CS grad from uWaterloo with an interest in compilers and graphics, minored in pure math with an algebraic focus and C&O with a graph theory focus.
 For a while I thought I'd minor in chemistry too, but you apparently can't do that by only taking organic courses.
 Oh well, got pretty close.

 My hobbies are mostly about doing things fast.
 I used to speedrun indie games and speedsolve various puzzles; here are some of my PBs:
 + Speedcubing (3x3): [5.57][pbsingle] single, 8.72 ao5, 10.17 ao100 ([officially][wca], much worse; I should really go to more competitions)